 Australia’s tooth decay epidemic

 Tooth decay is a common and often silent condition that affects people of all ages.
 It occurs when bacteria in the mouth produce acids that erode the protective enamel on teeth, leading to cavities and other oral health problems.
-While tooth decay may seem like a minor issue, it can have serious consequences if left untreated.
-In this article, we’ll discuss the causes and consequences of tooth decay, as well as what you can do to prevent and treat this condition.
+While decayed teeth may seem like a minor issue, it can have serious consequences if left untreated.
+In this article, we’ll discuss the causes and consequences of dental caries, as well as what you can do to prevent and treat this condition.

 The state of tooth decay in Australia